danielsaidi/StoreKitPlus/Sources/StoreKitPlus/StoreKitPlus.docc/Getting-Started.md

 ## Syncing store data

-To perform a product and purchase sync, you can fetch products and transactions from StoreKit.
+To perform a product and purchase sync, you can fetch products and purchases from StoreKit.

 Using a ``StoreService`` lets you easily sync all data to a ``StoreContext``: